 Other Amex Platinum Card Hotel & Airline Perks

-Beyond up to $500 in annual credits, as well as an incredible lounge access program, the Amex Platinum Card also offers status with two hotel loyalty programs, access to a program that gets you valuable hotel perks, and discounts on many premium cabin airline tickets.
+Beyond the annual credits that potentially more than justify the annual fee, as well as an incredible lounge access program, the Amex Platinum Card also offers status with two hotel loyalty programs, access to a program that gets you valuable hotel perks, and discounts on many premium cabin airline tickets.

 Hilton Honors Gold Status

 - 80% points bonus

 Receive complimentary breakfast as a Hilton Gold member